Breaking the Metric Voting Distortion Barrier: Introduction

-Maximal Lotteries formulates the following zero-sum game: Two players 1 and 2 each proposes a distribution over the candidates, and then we independently draw a candidate $c_1$ from Player 1's distribution, a candidate $c_2$ from Player 2's distribution, and a uniformly random voter $v$.
+Maximal Lotteries formulates the following zero-sum game: Two players 1 and 2 each {choose} a distribution over the candidates, and then {nature} independently draws a candidate $c_1$ from Player 1's distribution, a candidate $c_2$ from Player 2's distribution, and a uniformly random voter $v$.
 Player $1$ wins if $v$ prefers $c_1$ to $c_2$ and vice versa, breaking ties uniformly in case $c_1 = c_2$.
 Each player aims to maximize their winning probability.
 Maximal Lotteries outputs a Nash equilibrium of this zero-sum game, which can be computed in polynomial time.

 We show that Maximal Lotteries has distortion $3$.
-This on its own resolves an interesting question on the optimal distortion of weighted tournament rules. \cite{DBLP:conf/sigecom/GoelKM17} showed that no such rule can have distortion better than $3$, and the best previously known upper bound was $2 + \sqrt{5}$ \cite{DBLP:conf/ec/MunagalaW19}.
-Additionally, our framework admits a finer characterization on the worst-case instances: Intuitively, if Maximal Lotteries has distortion close to $3$ in an instance, then for any candidate $c_1$ and $c_2$ where $c_1$ beats $c_2$ with a large margin in their pairwise comparison, $c_1$ cannot be much farther away to the true optimal candidate than $c_2$.
-This motivates us to design complementary rules that can deal with these cases where Maximal Lotteries is ``bad''.
+This {result} on its own resolves an interesting question on the optimal distortion of weighted tournament rules. \bname{The work of} \cite{DBLP:conf/sigecom/GoelKM17} showed that no such rule can have distortion better than $3$, and the best previously known upper bound was $2 + \sqrt{5}$ \cite{DBLP:conf/ec/MunagalaW19}.
+Additionally, our framework admits a finer characterization on the worst-case instances: {Intuitively, we can show that in any metric space where Maximal Lotteries has distortion close to 3, nearly half of the voters must be tightly clustered around the optimal candidate.
+But then, if much more than half the voters prefer $c_1$ over $c_2$, then $c_1$ cannot be much farther from the optimal candidate than $c_2$, since some voter in the tight cluster prefers $c_1$ over $c_2$.
+Our strategy is to design rules that can leverage this structure, and perform particularly well on the instances for which Maximal Lotteries performs poorly.}

 \paragraph{Random Consensus Builder.}